swannodette/swannodette.github.com/_posts/2015-12-23-year-in-review.md

 that, Bruce Hauman is one of ClojureScript's finest tooling authors.
 In a very short window of time Figwheel has taken the ClojureScript world by storm as the REPL of choice.
-The usefulness of hot-code loading when during UI work cannot be understated.
+The usefulness of hot-code loading during UI work cannot be understated.

 <iframe style="border: 1px solid black; padding: 2px;" width="580" height="315"
 src="https://www.youtube.com/embed/j-kj2qwJa_E" frameborder="0"